Muhammad al-Dibaj ibn Ja'far: Isma'il & Ja'far

 They were present at the cemetery, attending to the funeral and burial ceremonies of their father.

 Yahya

 According to al-Ma'mun, Yahya was somewhere in Egypt at the time of his father's death.
 It is possible he was opposed to the Abbasid caliphate.

 Ali

 Known as al-Harisi.
 He had settled permanently in Shiraz since the exile of his father's family from Medina.
-Seven generations of his descendants lived and multiplied in Shiraz and some are known to have accompanied armies of Mahmud of Ghazni to India.
+Seven generations of his descendants lived and multiplied in Shiraz and some are known to have accompanied armies of Mughal Emperor Himayun to India.

 Al-Qasim

 Al-Dibaj had a son named Al-Qasim, who in turn had three children: Umm Kulthum (d.868), Abdallah (d.875) and Yahya (d.877).
 Al-Qasim and his family went to live in Egypt after the failure of al-Dibaj's revolt and were among the first Alid families to resettle in Egypt.
 In the 12th century, during the rule of the Fatimid Caliphate, shrines to their memory were erected: the Mashhad of al-Qasim Abu Tayyib and the Mashhad of Yahya al-Shabih.